deepilla/petitions/README.md

 #### Features

 - Search for a petition
-- Handle edge cases (no signatures, 1 signature, all signatures in country etc.)
+- Handle edge cases (no signatures, 1 signature, all signatures in 1 country etc.)
 - Remove petitions from saved/recent petition lists
-- Auto-load petitions specified in the url query parameters
 - Show a "try again" link when petitions fail to load
 - At the minimum, warn the user if localStorage is unavailable